dd9jn/rfc4880bis/rfc4880bis.md

 ## OpenPGP ECC Profile

-A compliant application MUST implement NIST curve P-256, SHOULD implement NIST curve P-521, SHOULD implemend Ed25519, SHOULD implement Curve25519, MAY implement NIST curve P-384, MAY implement brainpoolP256r1, and MAY implement brainpoolP512r1, as defined in [](#ecc-curve-oid).
+A compliant application MUST implement NIST curve P-256, SHOULD implement NIST curve P-521, SHOULD implemend Ed25519, SHOULD implement Curve25519, MAY implement NIST curve P-384, MAY implement brainpoolP256r1, and MAY implement brainpoolP512r1, as defined in {{ecc-curve-oid}}.
 A compliant application MUST implement SHA2-256 and SHOULD implement SHA2-384 and SHA2-512.
 A compliant application MUST implement AES-128 and SHOULD implement AES-256.

-A compliant application SHOULD follow [](#security-considerations) regarding the choice of the following algorithms for each curve:
+A compliant application SHOULD follow {{security-considerations}} regarding the choice of the following algorithms for each curve:

 - the KDF hash algorithm,